Ming010915/evaApp/README.md

 - Run the app.py file
 - Open your web browser and go to http://127.0.0.1:5000/
 - Choose the correct current user.
-- Click on the buttons "Correct", "Partially Correct" or "Incorrect" to make decisions.
+- Click on the buttons to make decisions.
 - Use the comment box to write additional feedbacks.
-- All data will be stored in the .db file with the format: ImageName, Feedback, Comments, Username.
+- All data will be stored in the .db file.
 - When no more images are available, the buttons will be disabled, and a message will indicate this.
 - After running the final.py file, the process, which includes pivoting the table, will result in the generation of a .csv file.